thevilledev/vault-plugin-secrets-vercel/docs/configuration.md

 Optional parameters are:

 - `ttl=<seconds>`: Custom lease duration.
 Has to be lower than or equal to `max_ttl` configured to the plugin backend.
 - `team_id=<vercel-team-id>`: Set token scope for a specific Vercel team.
+If backend configuration has a default team ID set, this value has to be equal to that.
 Requires a Vercel Pro plan.

 ## Revoke tokens